THE PROCESS OF RENEWING YOUR MIND (Part 2)

 “Finally, brethren, whatever things are true, whatever things are noble, whatever things are just, whatever things are pure, whatever things are lovely, whatever things are of good report, if there is any virtue and if there is anything praiseworthy–meditate on these things.”
 (Philippians 4:8 NKJV).

-The degree of transformation to the likeness of Christ that you will experience in your emotions, actions, conduct, character or lifestyle is proportional to the degree or extent to which your mind has been renewed or sanctified by the truths of God’s Word.
+The degree of transformation to the likeness of Christ that you will experience in your will, emotions, actions, conduct, character or lifestyle is directly proportional to the degree or extent to which your mind has been renewed or sanctified by the truths of God’s Word.

 The Scripture clearly reveals that it is only by renewing your mind that you can escape being conformed to the fashion or customs of this present evil world.
-And that it is only by renewing your mind according to the truths of God’s words that you can easily discern God’s will in every situation.

 Many believers today are confused about God’s will for their lives simply because they pay no attention to the renewing of their minds according to the truths of God’s Word.